 Employees with Disabilities

-To request a reasonable accommodation for a disability, to perform the essential functions of the job, to gain access to the workplace, or to enjoy equal access to benefits and privileges of employment (e.g., trainings, office-sponsored events, travel, etc.), an employee should submit a reasonable accommodation request.
+To request a reasonable accommodation for a disability, including pregnancy related disabilities, to perform the essential functions of the job, to gain access to the workplace, or to enjoy equal access to benefits and privileges of employment (e.g., trainings, office-sponsored events, travel, etc.), an employee should submit a reasonable accommodation request.
 Note that, in order to assess any request for a reasonable accommodation, the University may require a written document from a licensed physician or other health care provider certifying the nature and type of physical or mental disability of the employee prior to making any decision regarding the request for reasonable accommodation

 - The employee must submit the Disability Accommodation Request and the Medical Statement Forms to the ADA Coordinator in the Office of Equal Opportunity and Compliance (OEOC).